A Brief History of Pontiac, Michigan

 The Erie Canal

-In 1817, cpnstruction began on the Erie Canal, running between Albany on the Hudson Bay to Buffalo, on Lake Erie.
-In October of 1825, the canal opened and was the first waterway between the Atlantic Ocean and the Great Lakes.
-At a time when most bulk shipment was via pack animal, this was the first transportation system that didn’t require portage.
+In 1817, construction began on the Erie Canal, running between Albany, on the Hudson River, to Buffalo, on Lake Erie.
+In October of 1825, the canal opened and provided the first waterway between the Atlantic Ocean and the Great Lakes.
+At a time when most bulk shipment was via pack animal, this was an amazing transportation thoroughfare.

-By this time, land sales in Oakland County were well underway and the opening of the canal caused our county to boom in population.
+By this time, land sales in Oakland County were well underway.
+The opening of the canal along with Great Lakes passenger ships arriving in Detroit caused our county to boom in population.

 By the 1840s, Pontiac was the largest inland town in the territory, a title it held for many years.
 A solid road network in all 4 directions had been built.
 The railroad was running regular routes.
 All of the services and goods an agricultural community could want or need could be found here.